Skip to main content

-Call for Proposals: Experiential Learning Opportunities for Students
+Call for Proposals: Host an Experiential Learning Opportunity for Students

 Program Overview

-The UF Gulf Scholars Program offers between $750 and $5,000 to support Fall 2026 and Spring 2026 experiential learning opportunities and Gulf Impact Projects for students led by faculty or community partners (please see below for eligible expenses).
+UF Gulf Scholars is offering between $750 and $5,000 to support Spring 2026 and Summer 2026 experiential learning opportunities and Gulf Impact Projects for students led by faculty or community partners (please see below for eligible expenses).
 These opportunities can include internships, research projects, field excursions, or project-based or field courses.
-All experiences should relate to Gulf of Mexico and its diverse communities—both coastal and inland—spanning from Florida to Texas.
+All experiences should relate to Gulf and its diverse communities—both coastal and inland—spanning from Florida to Texas.

 Background

 In 2023, UF was selected as one of five universities to host the third cohort of the Gulf Scholars Program, a five-year, $12.7 million pilot initiative funded by the Gulf Research Program of the National Academies of Sciences, Engineering, and Medicine.
 This program prepares undergraduate students to address environmental, social, health, energy, and infrastructure challenges facing Gulf communities.
-Additionally, former UF President Ben Sasse secured $414,000 in strategic funds to supplement the initial $475,000 grant.
+Additionally, the program was awarded $414,000 in presidential strategic funds to supplement the initial $475,000 grant.

 • Development and enhancement of Gulf-related courses